 - Maintaining confidentiality at the informal-advice level with the exception of the mandated statistical summaries required by the Clery Act.

-- Other duties of the Sexual Assault Response Coordinator include:
+- Other duties of the Violence Prevention and Response Coordinator include:

 - Coordinating campus resources and educational efforts.